catberry/catberry/docs/modules/context.md

 of context.

 ##State
-Most important thing in context is `state` property.
+Most important thing in context is a `state` property.
 It is an immutable object that you can use to know what application parameters now are.
 All these parameters are specified by
 [URL Route Definition](../routing/url-route-definition.md).
 It is main source